Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum time in days below previous high water mark of 254 days in the last 5 years of US sectors short lookback, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days below previous high of 321 days in the last 5 years of US sectors short lookback, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)

 AveDuration: